GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-1-deploying.md

             }
         }

-It's very important that you only do this step after migrating the database, because the socketPath property is required to deploy on Google App Engine, but it causes knex-migrator to throw an error.
+It's very important that you only do this step after migrating the database.
+The ```socketPath``` property is required to deploy on Google App Engine, but it causes ```knex-migrator``` to throw an error.

 1. Run the following command to deploy the app: